Proof-of-work consensus by quantum sampling: Methods

+Here $\sigma_Q$ is related to the covariance matrix of the output state and is defined in Eq.~\ref{eq:sigmaq}, and $\tilde{\chi}\left({\bf \tilde{c}}\right)$ can be obtained from $\chi(\mathbf{c})$ by replacing all $c_k$'s in $i^{\text{th}}$ bin to be $\tilde{c}_i$ (see Appendix \ref{appendix:CharGBS} for more details).
+This function can now be used in Eq.~\ref{eq:probmb} and evaluated at a polynomial number of points to obtain the exact binned distribution (see also Ref.~\cite{Drummund2022} for an alternative approach using classical sampling of the positive P distribution to obtain an approximation of the mode binned distribution).
+The rest of the protocol is similar to that of Fock state boson sampling.

-We gratefully acknowledge discussions with Louis Tessler, Simon Devitt, and Peter Turner.
+\acknowledgements{We gratefully acknowledge discussions with Louis Tessler, Simon Devitt, Peter Turner, Jelmer Renema, and Sanaa Sharma.
 GKB and GM received support from a BTQ-funded grant with Macquarie University.
 GKB and PPR receive support from the Australian Research Council through the Centre of Excellence for Engineered Quantum Systems (project CE170100009).
-DS is supported by the Australian Research Council (ARC) through the Centre of Excellence for Quantum Computation and Communication Technology (project CE170100012).
+DS is supported by the Australian Research Council (ARC) through the Centre of Excellence for Quantum Computation and Communication Technology (project CE170100012).}